paradedb/paradedb/README.md

 ## Deploying ParadeDB

-ParadeDB and its extensions are available as commercial software for installation on self-hosted Postgres deployment and via Docker and Kubernetes as standalone images.
+ParadeDB and its extensions can be deployed in one of two ways:

+- Docker image based on [Postgres](https://hub.docker.com/_/postgres) ([see deployment instructions](https://docs.paradedb.com/deploy/aws))
+- Kubernetes Helm chart based on [CloudNativePG](https://artifacthub.io/packages/helm/cloudnative-pg/cloudnative-pg) ([see deployment instructions](https://docs.paradedb.com/deploy/helm))

 For more information, including enterprise features and support, please [contact us by email](mailto:sales@paradedb.com).

 ### Extensions